NewYorkCityCouncil/council.nyc.gov/docs/HOMEPAGE.md

 ## The Sidebar

-To edit the sidebar widgets, go to WordPress Admin > Appearance > Widgets.
+To edit the sidebar widgets, go to the primary site's Admin > Appearance > Widgets.